yutian-research/EnsnarlNet/README.md

 ## Acknowledgements

-The synthetic ensnarled ladder lattice geometries were originally produced with the `kirchhoff` / `goflow` packages by Felix Kramer (https://github.com/felixk1990).
+The synthetic ensnarled ladder lattice geometries were originally produced with the `kirchhoff` package by Felix Kramer (https://github.com/felixk1990).
 The lattice generators here have been rewritten as self-contained NetworkX builders (`pygemini/lattices.py`) that reproduce those geometries exactly, so that the package has no dependency on the original circuit machinery.

 ## Data source